ajs-voices/the-first-vestige/scenes/004-falling-apart.md

 "Because I don't let you feel me.
 I don't want to make it worse than it already is."
 She was standing in front of me now.  and I turned back around.
 I didn't want to look at her.

 "Dev says you lock him out too.
 Says he understands but it hurts him that you are locked up so tight.
-Somethings wrong Nox.
+Somethings wrong, Nox.
 You won't talk to Margo.
 You won't talk to any of us.
 But you need to."

 "What do you want me to talk about Dee?"
 I turned around and glared at her.
 "You want to know that I'm bored out of my mind.
 Do you want to know that I feel useless?
 That my world is collapsing under me.
 Do you want to know that I see the three of you together and I want to run away go hide in a hole and die because I'm not with you.
 Do you know how many times I've come home to the three of you and just turned around and left?"